bohrium272/pihole-influx-agent/Readme.md

 ##### Build

+- Install using `cargo`: `cargo install pihole-influx-agent`; OR
+- Download for your architecture from the Releases page; OR
-Clone the project and use `cargo build --release` to compile
+- Clone the project and use `cargo build --release` to compile

 ##### Run